Mindy-data/pandas-challenge/README.md

 # pandas-challenge

-This was by far the most difficult homeowrk yet, it required me to spend hours on askBCS this week and keep getting help with my errors.
-I had no tutor support this week and I completed this assignment entirely on my own with the help of learning assistants.

 I used many different pandas functions to slice and dice this information and gain valueable insights into the correlations of budget, size and student success.

 District Summary-